steph1793/Voxelnet/README.md

 * Train of models for car detection
 * Finish multi gpu interface
 * Train models for Pedestrian and Cyclist detection
-* Try new features that I'll comunicate soon
+* Try new features that I'll communicate soon